STHEERDH123/File-Retrieval-System-Sockets/README.md

-# File-Retrieval-System-Sockets
+# File Retrieval System Sockets

-This project is a distributed system for efficiently indexing and searching large datasets of text files.
-It leverages multiple clients to distribute the workload of indexing and performs search operations through a central server.
+This project is a distributed system designed for efficient indexing and searching of large datasets of text files.
+It utilizes multiple clients to distribute the indexing workload, with a central server managing client requests and processing search operations.

 ## Project Overview

-The system is designed to efficiently handle indexing and searching tasks by distributing the workload across multiple clients.
-The server manages the clients, processes their requests, and coordinates the overall operation.
+The system aims to handle the indexing and searching of text files by distributing these tasks across multiple clients.
+A central server coordinates the clients, managing communication and processing search queries.

-## Project Structure
+## File Structure

-Here is the structure of the project directory:
+The project directory is organized as follows:

 ```
 .
 ├── client
-|   ├── Client.java
+│   ├── Client.java
 │   ├── ClientAutomation.java
-|   ├── ClientMain.java
+│   ├── ClientMain.java
-│
 ├── common
 │   ├── IndexStore.java
 │   ├── IndexMessage.java
-|   ├── IndexEntry.java
+│   ├── IndexEntry.java
 │   ├── SearchMessage.java
-|   ├── SearchResult.java
+│   ├── SearchResult.java
 ├── server
-|   ├── ClientHandler.java
+│   ├── ClientHandler.java
-|   ├── Dispatcher.java
+│   ├── Dispatcher.java
 │   ├── Server.java
 │   ├── ServerMain.java
 ├── datasets